When measuring your carbon footprint your will eventually come across the terms spend-based vs activity-based carbon accounting.

 - Most companies already have their financial data in digital form.

-- Less accurate and granular than activity-based methods, as it relies on average emissions factors for entire sectors.
+- Less accurate and granular than activity-based methods

 - Doesn’t account for differences in the emissions intensity of specific products, services, or processes within a sector.